cmusatyalab/PyEdgeSim/README.md

 - Samsung Galaxy S8 with Android 9
 - Essential PH-1 with Android 10

+#### GPU Implementation
+While a GPU is not required, PyEdgeSim's OpenRTiST application will run faster with one.
+Using a GPU requires three things:
+1. Equipping your server with a GPU and install the corresponding host driver.

+2. Configuring docker to use a GPU by installing and configuring nvidia-docker2

+3. Configuring kubernetes to use a GPU.
+You will need to this after installing kubernetes in step 1 of the exercise below.

+Only the OpenRTiST pod will use the GPU in this exercise.

+#### Low-latency Networking
+The application will also perform better if your environment has low-latency networking between the client and the server.
+This is difficult to measure in practice but connecting the client and server to the same LAN subnet will usually give the best performance.
+Wired connections will perform better than wireless.

 ## Exercise 1: Configure the Platform

 ### Server Setup